Piedmont Triad: Air

-Piedmont Triad International Airport (PTI)
+Piedmont Triad International Airport (GSO)

 Mass transportation

 Piedmont Authority for Regional Transportation (PART) is the Triad's 10-county regional organization with the goal of enhancing all forms of transportation through regional cooperation.
 PART Express Bus provides express service to each major Triad city from Piedmont Triad International Airport, while Connections Express connects the Triad to Duke and UNC Medical Centers.
 PART also has Express Bus service to outlying counties that surround the Triad including Surry, Stokes, Davidson, Yadkin, and Randolph Counties and soon to be Davie County.
 PART is also administering and developing several rail service studies that include both commuter and intercity rail.

 Government

 The region is served by the Piedmont Triad Regional Council (PTRC).
 The PTRC was formed by the merger of the Northwest Piedmont Council of Governments and Piedmont Triad Council of Governments on July 1, 2011.
 The PTRC is a membership organization of the 12 counties and 62 municipalities in the Triad region.